MartinsZB/PistolShooterDiary/README.md

 It will be a flask app.

 It is also my first steps in using git.

 Testing the pull request from linux.
+Push in Development!